Service response time hotspots

 19 ms to the average response time of

-If you click the arrow button on the left boundary of the Interaction with services and queues section, you can again move upwards in the hierarchy.
+If you select the arrow button on the left boundary of the Interaction with services and queues section, you can again move upwards in the hierarchy.

-By clicking the list box in the top right corner, you can sort database statements by average execution time, percentage of calls, invocations, and contribution.
+By selecting the list box in the top right corner, you can sort database statements by average execution time, percentage of calls, invocations, and contribution.
 By default, the statements that contribute the most to response time are included at the top of the list.
-Click a SQL statement to view the values for these four attributes.
+Select a SQL statement to view the values for these four attributes.

 The Top findings section of the Response time analysis infographic lists the hotspots that are the key contributors to the analyzed request.

 If a request is slow, you'll see the underlying cause listed under Top findings.
 Select a finding to view further details.
 In this example you can see that 226 ms out of 639 ms were spent in a call to

 Select the circular Response time portion of the infographic to open a chart that shows the response time distribution of all analyzed requests.
 This shows you if your service has a range of response times or if it performs uniformly.